TediusTimmy/Calculators/README.md

 ## AltSlowCalc

 This was copied from my ArbitraryPrecision repository and checked with older sources that I have.
 The code has been reorganized to fit in one folder.
-There is something wrong in the math: try "PI shorten 1 copy / 2 * 20 pow print".
-This should give 1048576 with a lot of zeros, and if you leave out the "shorten 1", it does.
-If you use "Pi", you get the opposite: at length wrong, shortened right.
-For "pi", both are right.
+There was something wrong in the math: I was not correctly handling cases where the next digit approximation in division was the radix (or greater).
+Basically, my test case had during division a next digit approximation of 0x100000001, when the next digit was 0xFFFFFFFF; the approximation got truncated to 1 and thus my catastrophic loss of precision.

 Anyway, this will be a fun adventure.
 Before I rewrote GNU bc to use GMP, I had already gone through the motions of building the logic that bc needed on the foundation of an arbitrary-precision integer library.